TimJKStrickland/timjkstrickland.github.io/_posts/2016-06-28-new-nanodegree.md

 ---
 layout: post
-title: New Nanodegree — Android Pioneer
+title: New Nanodegree — Android Pioneer!
 excerpt: How little sleep can I get in the shortest amount of time to build a bunch of Android apps?
 ---